SBI cuts benchmark lending rate by 15 bps; launches spl deposit scheme for senior citizens

-The country’s largest lender State Bank of India on Thursday slashed benchmark lending rate by 0.15 basis points, and introduced special deposit scheme for senior citizens with higher interest rate.
+The country's largest lender State Bank of India on Thursday slashed the benchmark lending rate by 15 basis points and introduced a special deposit scheme for senior citizens with a higher interest rate.
 To safeguard the interests of senior citizens in the current falling rate regime, the bank has introduced a new product 'SBI Wecare Deposit' for them in the retail term deposit segment, SBI said in a statement.

 Under this new product, an additional 30 basis points premium will be payable for senior citizen's retail term deposits with "5 Years & above" tenor only, it said.
 This scheme would be in effect up to September 30, it said.